vikas0809/VBA_challange/README.md

 The basic of any coding practice is to make code runs efficiently,generates good quality of code,saves time,easy to understand etc.

 We did some research online on our basic to figure out major things which impacts the code performance.
-One of the thing is to look for to is to avoid the data update cycle.</br>In module 2 code,the cells values are updating after during every iteration of the loop.</br>
+One of the thing is to look for to is to avoid the data update cycle.</br>In module 2 code,the cells values are updating after during every iteration of the loop.This mean switching between data(2017 or 2018) and analysis sheet every time .This happens for n times where n is number of data rows in a sheet.</br>

 ![module2Code](Resources/module2code.png)

-To avoid that,we needed something to store the values locally and trasferring to cells in stock analysis sheet in on go.</br>For that we created arrays to store values.
+To avoid that and make code run faster,we needed something to store the values locally and trasferring to cells in stock analysis sheet in on go.</br>For that we created arrays to store values.

 *tickerTotalVolume()